Tmgilliam/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-The keyword super helps programmers to access and call functions from a parent object( allows us to acces the extended class)
+The keyword super helps programmers to access and call functions from a parent object( allows us to access the extended class)

 ## Project Set up